 Where Blockbuster and Palm failed, IBM, Netflix, and Samsung have succeeded.
 Where the natural pearl industry took a hit that they never really have recovered from (ask 100 random pearl-wearing and -buying consumers if they know why pearls today are so uniform, and you’ll learn about the loss of product awareness), many other companies have reinvented themselves and moved forward.

 Whereas jewelers can easily reinvent themselves, how about manufacturers and miners?
 For them, this is a wake-up call to differentiate, promote, and glorify diamonds.

-The threat is tangible.
+The threat is more than a nightmare.
+It is tangible.
 After investing $2 billion to go underground at Argyle, Rio Tinto will soon close this mine because the price they can achieve for the goods that come out does not justify further operation – let alone to recover the cost of expansion.
 The mine mainly produces low-end, lower value goods that directly compete with cheap LG goods from China.
 As the production from China rises and its cost of production declines, Argyle’s economic attraction diminishes further.

 Total annual sales of disclosed LG is now in the hundreds of millions of dollars in the US alone

 I don’t want to say that LG is already impacting polished prices, but there is no doubt that it already has had an economic impact on the diamond industry.
 The amount of capital poured into detection R&D and the expenditure on detection devices alone already has a bearing.
 On the bright side, miners’ motivation to put up nearly $60 million in marketing is directly related to the loss of market share to this (and other) competing products in the category.

 Booming Lab Grown Retail Figures Are a Nightmare for the Diamond Industry